-Collider reported that Andrew Lincoln, who plays central protagonist Rick Grimes, will leave during season 9.
-The actor has starred as Grimes since the show’s first episode in 2010.
-He will reportedly only feature in half a dozen episodes in season 9 before being “phased out”.
+Sadly, he is.
+Collider first reported back in May that Andrew Lincoln, who plays central protagonist Rick Grimes, will leave The Walking Dead during season nine.
+The actor has starred as Grimes since the show’s pilot episode in 2010, and he will reportedly only feature in half a dozen episodes in season nine before being “phased out”.

-While network bosses at AMC are yet to officially address the reports, Lincoln’s expected departure was seemingly confirmed by Michael E Satrazemis, a long-time director of the show.
-Satrazemis acknowledged Lincoln’s exit in a tribute post on Instagram – which has since been deleted.
+Lincoln’s departure was first confirmed by Michael E Satrazemis, a long-time director of the show.
+Satrazemis acknowledged Lincoln’s exit in a tribute post on Instagram in June – which was swiftly deleted, of course.

-The director’s written caption for the post read: “Many of us have spent the last 8 yrs [sic] of our lives living, working, creating, high fiving, hugging and sometimes even bleeding real blood with Andy [Lincoln].
+The director’s written caption for the post (a screengrab of which you can see below) read: “Many of us have spent the last 8 yrs [sic] of our lives living, working, creating, high-fiving, hugging and sometimes even bleeding real blood with Andy [Lincoln].
 All to make something special.
 He is one of the greatest men I’ve ever met.
 And a friend.”